Car Negotiation Guide

 The Dealer Holdback Price is the amount the dealer receives from the manufacturer on every vehicle they sell.
 The holdback price is usually in the neighbourhood of 3% of the Sticker Price.

 This is important to remember because the dealer holdback price effectively lowers the dealer's cost below the Invoice Price.
 The holdback price adds to the dealership's profit.
-So if you were skillful enough to negotiate the dealer down to their Invoice Price, they would still be making a sliver of profit..
+So if you were skilful enough to negotiate the dealer down to their Invoice Price, they would still be making a sliver of profit..

 In reality, trying to negotiate below the invoice price, leaving the dealer with their holdback price is highly unlikely.
 Use the holdback price when negotiating.
 Ask the dealer what their holdback price or percentage is.
 This will prevent the dealer from claiming that selling near invoice price will prevent him from sending his kids to college.